Fluid Compartments of the Body

-- First, it causes vasoconstriction of the arterioles in many areas in the body (resulting in an increase in the total peripheral resistance, thereby raising the arterial pressure).
+- Firstly, it causes vasoconstriction of the arterioles in many areas in the body (resulting in an increase in the total peripheral resistance, thereby raising the arterial pressure).

-- Second, it decreases the excretion of both salt and water by the kidneys through stimulating the adrenal glands to secrete aldosterone.
-Aldosterone increases absorption of sodium and water by the renal tubular cells (causing Na and water retention and simultaneously increases excretion of potassium and H ions).
+- Secondly, it decreases the excretion of both salt and water by the kidneys through stimulating the adrenal glands to secrete aldosterone.
+Aldosterone increases the absorption of sodium and water by the renal tubular cells (causing Na and water retention and simultaneously increases excretion of potassium and H ions).

 Disorders causing Hypernatremia